-Axios: New FBI director threatened to resign
+Trump denies new FBI director threatened to resign

 In one December tweet, Trump said, "FBI Deputy Director Andrew McCabe is racing the clock to retire with full benefits.
 90 days to go?!!!"

-McCabe took on heightened scrutiny and criticism as news surfaced early last month that FBI agent Peter Strzok had been removed over the summer from the special counsel investigation led by Robert Mueller after Mueller learned of anti-Trump messages Strzok had exchanged during the campaign with Lisa Page, an FBI lawyer who also was assigned to the Mueller investigation.
+McCabe took on heightened scrutiny and criticism as news surfaced early last month that FBI agent Peter Strzok had been removed over the summer from the special counsel investigation led by Robert Mueller after the special counsel learned of anti-Trump messages Strzok had exchanged during the campaign with Lisa Page, an FBI lawyer who also was assigned to the Mueller investigation.

 In an August 2016 message, Strzok made an apparent reference to a discussion in McCabe's office.